JohnGiorgi/seq2rel/README.md

     --include-package "seq2rel"
 ```

-During training, models, vocabulary, configuration, and log files will be saved to the directory provided by `--serialization-dir`.
+The best model checkpoint (measured by micro-F1 score on the validation set), vocabulary, configuration, and log files will be saved to `--serialization-dir`.
 This can be changed to any directory you like.

 ### Inference